mitri-dvp/Whatsapp-Chat-Display/README.md

 # WhatsApp Chat Displayer
-This is an application that allows users to read an exported WhatsApp Chat in the default .txt format.
+This is an application that allows users to read an exported WhatsApp Chat in the default .txt format both English and Spanish exports.
 ### Features
   - Drag & Drop functionality.
   - Custom UI similar to a real WhatsApp Chat.